tlliao/Single-perspective-warps/README.md

-# Single-perspective Warps in Natural Image Stitching
+# Single-Perspective Warps in Natural Image Stitching

 This repository is our implementation of the IEEE TIP 2019 paper, Single-perspective Warps in Natural Image Stitching.
 If you use any code or data from our work, please cite our paper.